 To mitigate against these main problems, you can do the following:

-- If the main problem is the multiple simultaneous connections, You can get the best router for multiple devices.
+• If the main problem is the multiple simultaneous connections, You can get the best router for multiple devices.
 These routers have a faster processor, excellent QoS for prioritizing connections, faster speeds, and other technological advancements.

-- Get a Wi-Fi 6 router: Wi-Fi 6 is the latest Wi-Fi standard that makes it easier to connect multiple devices simultaneously.
+• Get a Wi-Fi 6 router: Wi-Fi 6 is the latest Wi-Fi standard that makes it easier to connect multiple devices simultaneously.
 The standards also have better features in speeds, safety, and others.

-- Ensure that visitors connect to your Wi-Fi using the Guest Wi-Fi option.
+• Ensure that visitors connect to your Wi-Fi using the Guest Wi-Fi option.
 If you give your visitors the main Wi-Fi username and password, you may get persons using your network all the time.
-This may result to slow streaming even though you have subscribed to fast Wi-Fi.
+This may result in slow streaming even though you have subscribed to fast Wi-Fi.
 Guest Wi-Fi can be easily reset to ensure parasites do not continue using your network thus boosting the Wi-Fi signal at home.

-- Connect your streaming device to the internet via an Ethernet cable: In most times, using wired connections ensures that you get the best internet speeds.
+• Connect your streaming device to the internet via an Ethernet cable: In most times, using wired connections ensures that you get the best internet speeds.
 This is because there are limited ports and devices thus no major usage of the wired connections.

-3. Having an outdated firmware or hardware
+3. Having outdated firmware or hardware

 Sometimes, one of the main causes of fast internet subscription but slow streaming is having outdated software, hardware, or even graphic card drivers.
 This may be on the router, streaming device, or laptop/ computer which you are using to stream.